 Alt text (alternative text) is used in HTML code to create a description of an image.
 Its main role in social media is to make your images more accessible.
 This occurs in two main ways:

 Accessible for the Low-Vision Community

 Alt text has a major role in making social media a friendly space for the blind and low-vision, as they are mostly browsing with the help of audio and the alt-text helps narrate the visual experience of social media.
-If these two accessibility points are important for your brand then I would highly suggest writing your own alt text a common practice.
+If these two accessibility points are important for your brand then I would highly suggest writing your own alt text as a common practice.